 Let’s meet these new restrictions with new prescriptions for getting outside in Winnipeg.

 Here’s a few gems across the city that will get you through these latest restrictions.
-On top of these, you can also use our Spring Patio Guide for al fresco options.

 You down with KP?
 Yah, you know me!
 The jewel of North Main is getting more and more verdant by the day, offering ample space to converse while crossing charming little bridges amongst its century-old trees.